KilianZell/CS502_project/README.md

 2. Download the compressed and assembled HAM10000 dataset:
    - For convenience, you can download the pre-compressed and assembled version directly from [HAM10000.zip](https://drive.google.com/file/d/1suJWzU8Oc4yJJraoR6ARsDSo-HFOFNmy/view?usp=share_link).
    - Alternatively, you have the option to manually reconstruct the dataset. (see section 'Manual Installation')
-3. Place `HAM10000.zip` in the dolder `data` (do not de-compress the .zip file)
+3. Place `HAM10000.zip` in the folder `data` (do not de-compress the .zip file)
-3. Dowload the two pre-trained modeles (only required if you wish to use the pre-trained functionalities):
+3. Dowload the two pre-trained models (only required if you wish to use the pre-trained functionalities):
    - [unet++.pt](...): the pretrained segmentation model
    - [resnet50.pt](...): the pretrained classification model
 4. Place the unzipped pre-trained models in the main directory.